 Amici question whether the definition of "official act" in 18 U.S.C. § 201(a)(3) applies in cases involving state officials.
-But even if § 201(a)(3) has some place in the analysis, the Fourth Circuit's decision to define

-"official act" in breathtakingly broad terms violated basic principles of statutory construction, ignored the serious vagueness problems that attend a broad definition, and displaced state power over local corruption without a clear directive from Congress to do so.
+But even if § 201(a)(3) has some place in the analysis, the Fourth Circuit's decision to define "official act" in breathtakingly broad terms violated basic principles of statutory construction, ignored the serious vagueness problems that attend a broad definition, and displaced state power over local corruption without a clear directive from Congress to do so.

-A. Making an appearance or introduction or arranging a meeting is not "performing" an official act.
+A. Making an appearance or introduction or arranging a meeting is not "performing" an "official act."

 The statute criminalizing bribery of a federal official prohibits an official from being "influenced in the performance of any official act."
 18 U.S.C. § 201(b)(2)(A) (emphasis added).
 Perform does not mean "think about," "consider," or "take steps toward."
 It means "carry out in action," "execute," "fulfill."
-OXFORD ENGLISH DICTIONARY ONLINE (last visited Oct.
-19, 2015).
+OXFORD ENGLISH DICTIONARY ONLINE (last visited Mar.
+4, 2016).
 Mr. McDonnell did not "perform" an official act simply by asking an aide a question, appearing in public, suggesting a meeting, or arranging a meeting.
-Those actions were markers of ingratiation and access, not evidence of a crime.2
+Those actions were markers of ingratiation and access, not evidence of a crime.
+Otherwise, most politicians are criminals.3